gbertonha/ciandt-hackathon-g5/README.md

 | TOTAL | 100 |

 #### Code quality & Technical Difficulty

+The organization will evaluate not only the technical difficulty of the code produced during the event but also the code quality.
+The code should follow best practices, be standarlized, structured, well organized and documented.

 #### Teamwork

+Teamwork is one of the most important judging criteria!
+It is necessary work as a team, being well organized and syncronized, split the tasks among the team members and communication is a key attribute.

 #### Impressiveness

+In this criteria the organiation will evaluate how impressive your group idea is.
+Innovation and originality are key attributes here.

 #### Usefulness/Practicality

+This criteria is about how feasible, useful and practical the proposed idea is.

 #### Business Potential

+This criteria will take into consideration the business potential of the proposed idea considering how applicable it is for the market.

 ## Challenge